wtplant/frontegg/README.md

 - from the project directory run `npm run dev`
 - Once app is running navigate to http://localhost:5173/ to login

-## The following functionality has been provided for:
+## The following functionality has been provided for in this application:

 ### Basic Integration & Product exploration with Frontegg
 - [x] a.
 Following the onboarding,created a basic application in React